rbt-cms/rbt-xperience-by-kentico-custom-widgets-heroimage/README.md

 # Widget

-This is a widget which allows you to add a HeroIamge to your page with certain attributes that can be configured while adding.
+This is a widget which allows you to add a HeroImage to your page with certain attributes that can be configured while adding.
 The properties that can be configured are:
 - Is Visible: Select this to display the widget on the page
 - Hero Image CSS Class: Enter the desired CSS class for the banner div style
 - Hero Image Title: Enter the desired text to display in the Hero Image section